Closeup of children's shoes on playground

 Director, Start Early Consulting

-Mina Hong is a Director on the Start Early Consulting Team, providing policy and advocacy consultation to states to strengthen high-quality, equitable early childhood programs.
+Mina Hong is a director on the Start Early Consulting team, providing policy and advocacy consulting focused on strengthening high-quality, equitable and inclusive early childhood systems.

 More About Mina